AxonIQ/reference-guide/part4/performance-tuning.md

 -   Make sure the Unit Of Work never needs to perform a rollback for functional reasons.

     A rollback means that an aggregate has reached an invalid state.
 Axon will automatically invalidate the cache entries involved.
-The next requrest will force the aggregate to be reconstructed from its Events.
+The next request will force the aggregate to be reconstructed from its Events.
 If you use exceptions as a potential (functional) return value, you can configure a `RollbackConfiguration` on your Command Bus.
 By default, the Unit Of Work will be rolled back on runtime exceptions.

 -   All commands for a single aggregate must arrive on the machine that has the aggregate in its cache.